microsoft/botframework-components/packages/HelpAndCancel/README.md

 ## Feedback and issues

-If you encounter any issues with this package, or would like to share any feedback please open an Issue in your [GitHub repository](https://github.com/microsoft/botframework-components/issues/new/choose).
+If you encounter any issues with this package, or would like to share any feedback please open an Issue in our [GitHub repository](https://github.com/microsoft/botframework-components/issues/new/choose).